Mich-Elle-Lo/PortfolioOS/README.md

 > _"Creativity is contagious, pass it on."_ – Albert Einstein

-This project was inspired by another developer who created an impressive Windows 11 clone.
-Seeing their work reminded me of the power of inspiration in our learning journeys.
-We grow and innovate by building upon the ideas of others, and this portfolio is my own take on blending design and functionality in a way that reflects my style and interests.
-It’s a testament to how creativity flourishes when we are motivated by the incredible work of our peers.
+This portfolio was inspired by the incredible work of [Mishan Poudel](https://github.com/MishanPoudel), who created an impressive Windows 11 clone.
+Mishan, in turn, drew inspiration from [Vivek Patel](https://github.com/vivek9patel), who crafted a remarkable Linux Ubuntu OS clone.
+Seeing their work sparked my own creativity and motivated me to build this portfolio, blending design and functionality in a way that reflects my personal style.
+It’s a great reminder of how inspiration flows through the developer community, pushing us to innovate and create something uniquely our own.

 ---